'Health hazard': Possum and pig carcasses dumped near Otago school

 "But we will be looking to recoup costs.
 It's an unnecessary cost for the ratepayer, to have to dispose of that kind of stuff."

-He said he suspected the dumper must be commercially trading possum fibre, due to the large quantity of carcasses.
+He said he suspected the dumper must be commercially trading possum fibre, because of the large quantity of carcasses.